ADVISE: Readiness for college-level English or ESL 188

-ADVISE: ENGL 88 or ESL 186 or placement in ESL 188 or readiness for college-level English
+ADVISE: ESL 186 or placement in ESL 188 or readiness for college-level English

 A general overview of Food and Drug Administration regulations as they pertain to the biotechnology field.
 Knowledge of Current Good Laboratory Practices (cGLP) and Current Good Manufacturing Practices (cGMP) is needed to work in biotechnology manufacturing and preclinical research laboratories.
 The course will emphasize those practices as they pertain to the biopharmaceutical industry.

-ADVISE: BIO 11; ENGL 88 or ESL 188 or readiness for college-level English; Completion of or concurrent enrollment in: BTEC 108A
+ADVISE: BIO 11 and (ESL 188 or readiness for college-level English; Completion of or concurrent enrollment in: BTEC 108A

 An introduction to laboratory techniques needed for entry-level positions in the biotechnology industry and research laboratories.
 The course covers basic lab skills such as solution making, bacteria cultures, plasmid DNA and protein purification.
 Intended as an introductory class for the students in preparation of the more advanced biotechnology classes and/or an internship in a biotechnology lab.